All the Answers

 How do I sign up for workshops?

 You will have the ability to register for up to 7 workshops + 3 movement sessions through the weekend.
-We are still finalizing the lineup of workshops and teachers.
-Once that is complete and everyone is plugged into our scheduling system, you will receive notification that registration is open so you can sign up for the workshops that excite you the most.
-Most workshops will have capacity limits (with waiting lists) so you’ll want to sign up right away once you get notified.
+The lineup of workshops and teachers is usually updated on an ongoing basis and finalized 8-12 weeks before Camp.
+Once the schedule is complete, you will receive notification that registration is open so you can sign up for the workshops that excite you the most.
+Most workshops have capacity limits (with waiting lists) so you’ll want to sign up right away once you get notified.

 What's the deal with private sessions?

 Throughout the weekend, there will be time slots where you can either chill out, participate in a group activity, or sign up for a private session.
-Examples of private sessions include energy healers, massage therapists, tarot readers, private yoga sessions, and astrology readings.
-Private session sign-ups may be made available online in advance, but no later than at check-in.
-Private sessions are an additional cost beyond registration, and price for sessions may vary depending on the provider but typically range from $75-125.
+Examples of private sessions include energy healers, massage therapists, tarot readers, coaching and astrology readings.
+Private session sign-ups will be made available online in advance ~ they go quickly, so signing up ahead of time is recommended.
+Sessions are an additional cost beyond registration, and prices vary by provider but typically range from $100-150.

 Are all body workers, who offer services at Camp Souldust, licensed or certified ?